-Elasticsearch automatically rebalances shards to improve cluster balance, but it still obeys allocation filtering, forced awareness, and data tier boundaries when choosing where shards may move.
-The dynamic setting cluster.routing.rebalance.enable controls whether all shards, only primaries, only replicas, or none are eligible for rebalancing, while cluster.routing.allocation.allow_rebalance can still postpone movement until the cluster reaches the required health state.
+Elasticsearch still obeys allocation filters, forced awareness, disk watermarks, and data tier boundaries when it decides where shards may move.
+The dynamic setting cluster.routing.rebalance.enable controls whether all shards, only primaries, only replicas, or none are eligible for rebalancing, while cluster.routing.allocation.allow_rebalance can postpone movement until the cluster reaches the required health state.

 Elastic documents all as the default and recommends persistent cluster settings for routine operations because transient overrides can clear unexpectedly on unstable clusters.
-These examples target self-managed clusters using the /_cluster/settings API.
-Elastic Cloud Hosted and Elastic Cloud Enterprise deployments are generally safer to manage through deployment user settings, and secured clusters typically need https plus authentication for every request.
+For self-managed clusters, the /_cluster/settings API changes the dynamic setting without restarting nodes.
+Elastic Cloud Hosted and Elastic Cloud Enterprise deployments are generally safer to manage through deployment user settings, and secured clusters need HTTPS plus credentials with cluster setting privileges.

 $ curl -sS "http://localhost:9200/_cluster/settings?include_defaults=true&filter_path=defaults.cluster.routing.rebalance.enable,defaults.cluster.routing.allocation.allow_rebalance,persistent.cluster.routing.rebalance.enable,persistent.cluster.routing.allocation.allow_rebalance,transient.cluster.routing.rebalance.enable,transient.cluster.routing.allocation.allow_rebalance&pretty"